colinyjchung/jinnzhong/content/posts/20220804-fiction-writing-plan.md

 title = "Fiction Writing Plan" date = "2022-08-04"
 description = "New Plan"
+tags = [
+    "The Struggle",
+    "Craft of Writing",
+    "Creative Process",
+]
 +++

 On previous iterations, I had zero "world building" and built the world + characters + scenes as if I leapt off the cliff and constructed a plane while I fell.